Our School Offer

 of the pupils e.g. we use TEACCH and PECS throughout the school, have individual workstations,

-some children have access to AAC resources such as i-paq/future pad etc. All lessons are
+some pupils have access to AAC resources such as i-paq/future pad etc. All lessons are

-differentiated to meet the needs of all children in each class.
+differentiated to meet the needs of all pupils in each class.

-Pupil progress is assessed using B Squared and this progress is shared with parents.
+Pupil progress is assessed using Classroom Monitor and this progress is shared with parents.

-There are 3 ILP (Individual Learning Plan) meetings with parents each year, in Term 1, 3 and 5, with end of term reports at the end of Term 2, 4 and 6.
-Parents are invited to 6 monthly and annual reviews of their statement.
-We are committed to working closely with parents and know that if we work in partnership, there are better outcomes for children.
+Parents are invited to Pupil Progress Meetings three times a year in Term 1, 3 and 5, with end of term reports at the end of Term 2, 4 and 6.
+Parents are invited to 6 monthly or annual review meetings to review their child's EHCP outcomes.
+We are committed to working closely with parents and know that if we work in partnership, there are better outcomes for pupils.
+The school has a full-time Parent Support Advisor (PSA) who is dedicated to supporting pupils and their families and signposting them to other agencies where appropriate.

 Young pupils visit the school with their parents at least once before their start date.